wagerfield/onno/docs/api.md

 <Box w="25%" width="200px" />
 ```

-In the above example, the `width` render function is passed to the styled `Box` component.
+In the example above, the `width` render function is passed to the `styled` div.
 Any `props` on the `Box` component that match the provided `propsKeys` will be mapped to the rendered style objects.

 Since "width" _and_ "w" are passed as `propsKeys` both keys can be used as `props` to render the provided value to the style objects.
 This interface allows you to create multiple aliases for the same key value mapping.